Davis-Bahcall Scholar Program

 - Resume detailing academic achievement and extra-curricular activities

-Finalists will participate in a 15 minute interview.
+Finalists will participate in a virtual interview.

-- Interviews will place in February at convenient locations throughout the state
+- Interviews will take place in February

 - Davis-Bahcall Scholars will be chosen by mid-March